The Floating Gardens Of The Aztecs Are Still In Use Today

 - Chinampas Are Still In Use today

-In the time of global climate changes, floating gardens offer an excellent solution to farmers in areas where flooding dominates the annual weather cycle, and the fertile land is not available.
+In the time of global climate changes, floating gardens offer an excellent solution to farmers in areas where flooding dominates the annual weather cycle, and fertile land is not available.
 It is an innovative form of sustainable farming that doesn't harm nature.

 But they are nothing new.
 In the 15 century, the Aztecs created artificial islands (drafts) using reeds and stakes to create underwater fences in the shallow lakes that were used as gardens.
 So, today when scientists are frantically trying to save the world from the pollution of the Industrial Revolution, it looks like innovative farming is not a 20-century invention.